-Commercial Leading Jumps in Second Quarter 2023
+Commercial Leading Indicator Fell in First Quarter 2024

 To view the full Commercial Leading Indicator PDF, click here.